 3. Measurements sent to system operator where they are stored.

-4. Notification sent to WAMS application in DSO control center when the measurements are received by system operator.
-WAMS application in DSO control center pulls the measurements
+4. Notification sent to WAMS application in DSO control centre when the measurements are received by system operator.
+WAMS application in DSO control centre pulls the measurements

-5. Based on measurements collected WAMS application in DSO control center, initiates a control command to reduce flow in a particular region under its controlled area.
+5. Based on measurements collected WAMS application in DSO control centre, initiates a control command to reduce flow in a particular region under its controlled area.

 6. Control command sent to system operator where an appropriate communication network is selected to send the control command.